Dakhla, Western Sahara: Oyster industry

+Transportation

+Dakhla Airport is used as a civilian airport and by Royal Air Maroc.
+The 3000 m runway can accommodate a Boeing 737 or smaller aircraft.
+The passenger terminal covers 670 m^{2} and is capable of handling up to 55,000 passengers per year.

 Climate

 Dakhla has a mild desert climate (BWh) according to the Köppen climate classification.
 Dakhla receives an average 30.8 mm of precipitation per year.
 The temperature averages around 18.4 C during January, Dakhla's coldest month and around 23.2 C during September, its warmest month.
 The temperature seems to be moderated by the Canary Current.